-Since 1953, Jan Ekier was professor of the State Higher Music School in Warsaw.
+From 1953, Jan Ekier was a professor at the State Higher Music School in Warsaw.
 An editor of the Wydanie Narodowe Dzieł Fryderyka Chopina (National Publication of Frederick Chopin’s Works), and a laureate of countless national and international awards, he was married to the actress Danuta Szaflarska (codename 'Młynarzówna').
-The translated lyrics of Szturmówka, written by Stanisław Ryszard Dobrowolski (codename 'Goliard'), to which Jan Ekier composed the music are as follows:
+The translated lyrics of Szturmówka, written by Stanisław Ryszard Dobrowolski (codename 'Goliard') and to which Jan Ekier composed the music are as follows:

 Hey!
 The storm blows across the roads